 Long-tail keywords are typically longer variants of the main keyword.
 Usually, long-tail keywords search for specific information.
 For example, a longtail keyword for the query ‘restaurants near me’ can be ‘pizza restaurants near me.’

-When a user searches for a piece of specific information ignoring other related content, it is called navigational queries.
-For example, if you search by using ‘wpevergreencontent blog’, you will get suggestions of the blog page at first.
+When a user searches for a piece of specific information ignoring other related content, it is called a navigational query.
+For example, if you search by using ‘wpevergreencontent blog’, you will get suggestions for the blog page first.
 Instead, if you search by ‘wpevergreencontent’ only, you will get the home page first.

 Search volume is very critical in terms of search engine optimization.
 Volume refers to the number of queries made against a keyword in a month.
 The more search volume a keyword has, the more you can benefit from writing content based on that keyword.